idnahacks/AD_attack_defend_cheatsheet/Attacking and Defending AD - A Cheatsheet/BloodHound.md

 ## BloodHound Ingestors
 On the victim machine run one of the following to get the Ingestors to enumerate the domain and store the information in a format that BloodHound can use:
 *Note that the creds are optional if you want to run as the current user.
-There are also other options below if you want to change shell to one that is a domain user.
-This is also optional.*
+There are also other options below if you want to change shell to one that is a different user.*
 - Using exe ingestor
 `.\SharpHound.exe --CollectionMethod All --LDAPUser <UserName> --LDAPPass <Password> --JSONFolder <PathToFile>`
  - Using PowerShell ingestor